timazateev/Challenge.LargeFileSort/README.md

 Challenge.LargeFileSort.Create.exe "C:\TestFiles\largeFile.txt" 1.5
 ```

 This command creates a file `largeFile.txt` of size 1.5 GB in the `C:\TestFiles` directory.
+A log file `largeFile.txt.log` is created alongside the output file, containing detailed information about the generation process.

 #### Interactive Mode